zevv/aoc2019/README.md

 part2 does a quick manufacturing of large batches until we run out of ore and then extrapolates the last bit, which turns out to be faster then doing a binary search for the biggest possible fit.

+### Day 15: Oxygen System

+Today is sunday:

+- Sleep late
+- Map the maze with a brute force random walk and count the distance by hand
+- Have breakfast
+- Have a hike in the woods
+- Have a coffee!
+- Properly recurse for part 1 and flood fill for part 2